 United Kingdom.The United Kingdom had a long tradition of

-abandoned during the First World War, when mass conscription was adopted
+be abandoned during the First World War, when mass conscription

 The deepening world crisis led to the adoption of the Military Training Act in April 1939, which required men between the ages of 20 and 21 to register for six months' military training.
 Certain critical occupations were exempt.
 The Military Training Act proved inadequate even after war broke out and brought in a wave of volunteers, with the Army numbering less than a million men in October 1939.
 That month, the British government announced that all men between 18 and 41 not in critical occupations were subject to being called up by age, and those between ages 20 and 23 were required to register immediately for military service in the armed service of their choice.
 Eventually nearly every fit man between ages 18 and 40 not in a critical occupation was drafted.
 Beginning in 1941, single women between ages 20 and 30 were drafted into the labor pool to replace men needed for the military.

 As with the United States, the United Kingdom permitted